varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/bonds.md

 ### Treasury Bills
 Treasury bills (also called T-bills) are short-term debt instruments sold in terms ranging from a few days to 52 weeks.
-T-bills are typically sold at a discount from the par amount; rarely they are sold at a price equal to the par amount.
-When a T-bill matures, you are paid its par amount.
+T-bills are typically sold at a discount from the par amount; rarely are they sold at a price equal to the par amount.
+When a T-bill matures, you the bill holder is paid the par amount.

 Treasury bills are issued for terms of 4, 8, 13, 26, and 52 weeks; 4-week, 8-week, 13-week, 26-week, and 52-week T-bills are auctioned on a regular schedule.

 #### Pricing of U.S. Treasury Bills
 T-bills are an example of a zero-coupon fixed-income instrument; thus, T-bills do not make coupon payments during the bond term.
-Instead, U.S. Treasury bills are priced such that the bondholder receives the par value at the term of the bond:
+Instead, T-bills are priced such that the bondholder receives the par value at the term of the bond:

 ````{prf:definition} Zero Coupon Rate Bond Pricing
 :label: defn-zero-coupon-bond-pricing